odinecse/tunetab/README.md

   - [x] recommend videos off current video
     - [ ] broad recommendation `/recb` should take random item form history and do a rec based off that...
 - rooms
+  - [ ] keep rooms alive for 3 days after last user
+    - [ ] only save non random rooms? /t/ rooms when you use join or that are "public"
   - [x] list global rooms
   - [ ] join them
 - users
   - [x] list current users on login
   - [ ] vote count on vote
 - general
+  - [ ] chat notification sound?
-  - [ ] make into private voyoristic app, only room creator can skip, etc... ?
+  - [ ] make into private app, only room creator can skip, etc?
-    - [ ] a way of telling your friends, hey look at this
   - [ ] stop recommender, pause problems
   - [ ] save videos you like, export those in json?
   - [x] auto play next functionality for music exploration...
   - [x] add about
-  - [ ] mute command
+  - [x] mute command
   - [ ] more fun commands
   - [x] refocus input on click in chat bar
   - [ ] tests